 Or if you’d like, give me their phone number and I'll give them a call.

-When we do that with our customers, 2-3 out of every 10 calls turn to more business for us.
-We get two or three leads or deals from existing customers or a referral to a new customer.
+When we do that with our patients, 2-3 out of every 10 calls turn to more business for us.
+We get two or three leads or deals from existing patients or a referral to a new patient.

 This is very, very powerful.